 For those of us lucky enough not to have been furloughed, working from home has become – cliché alert – the new normal.
 And with the government now encouraging us to work from home “where possible”, it looks set to remain the norm for the foreseeable future.

-The folks at Small Business Prices compiled the list by taking into consideration several factors: the town or village’s average monthly rent and nightly Airbnb rate, its number of green spaces and cafés with WiFi, its distance to the sea, and its distance to a mainland train station.
+The folks at Small Business Prices compiled the list by taking several factors into consideration: the town or village’s average monthly rent and nightly Airbnb rate, its number of green spaces and cafés with WiFi, its distance to the sea, and its distance to a mainland train station.

-The picturesque village of Lymm in Cheshire came out on top thanks largely to its high number of green spaces and cafés with WiFi.
-A night in an Airbnb there would set you back £80.
+The picturesque village of Lymm in Cheshire came out on top thanks to its high number of green spaces and cafés with WiFi.
+A night in an Airbnb in Lymm, which is located just 17 miles from Manchester, would set you back £80.

-Linithgow in West Lothian, Scotland was right behind, followed by Whitby in Yorkshire.
-Both are a short walk from a mainland train station and a not-too-long walk from the coast.
+Linlithgow in West Lothian, Scotland was right behind, followed by Whitby in Yorkshire.
+Both are a short walk from a mainland train station and very well located for sea walks.

-The pretty villages of Keswick in Cumbria and Oban in Scotland also make the top ten.
-Not confidentially, they also appear on a recent list of the UK’s most beautiful staycation destinations.
+The pretty villages of Keswick in Cumbria, Alnwick in Northumberland and Oban in Scotland also make the top ten.
+Not coincidentally, they also appear on a recent list of the UK’s most beautiful staycation destinations.

 Check out the top ten secluded places to work remotely below.